expertitpro/GilbertAlipuiearnings_code_challenge/README.md

 <b>How to View the Solution</b>

-To view my solution, clone off a copy, and store the <b>earnings_code_challenge</b> folder in your web root and enter this link into the browser's address bar:  http://localhost/earnings_code_challenge
+To view my solution, clone off a copy, and after renaming the folder to remove my name, store the resulting <b>earnings_code_challenge</b> folder in your web root and enter this link into the browser's address bar:  http://localhost/earnings_code_challenge

 <b>The Problem:</b>